Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

         management unit;
-    d)  Members: some heads or deputy heads of units (departments, faculties, departments) directly related to the exam.
-    d)  Secretary of the Admissions Council.
+    d)  Members: some heads or deputy heads of units (departments, faculties, departments) directly related to the exam. đ)  Secretary of the Admissions Council.
 3. Duties of the Admissions Council The Admissions Council of each unit is responsible for managing the tasks related to admissions within the responsibility of its unit, including: